School Emergency Frequently Asked Questions

 How will my child’s school handle an emergency situation?

 All P-H-M School facilities have an emergency preparedness plan.
 The specifics of each plan differ for each location.
 The response to an emergency will differ based on the specifics of the crisis.
 In general, each plan involves the designation of a crisis management team that conducts state required emergency drills.
 These drills involve fire evacuation, shelter-in-place, severe weather, earthquake and lockdown procedures.
-In response to a crisis, each plan includes a process of partent reunification to ensure all students are safe and reunited with parents.
+In response to a crisis, each plan includes a process of parent reunification to ensure all students are safe and reunited with parents.
 All P-H-M School plans are reviewed, updated and communicated to the Department of Education within 60 days of the start of each school year.

 How can I see the security plan for my child’s school?